 Quantifying damages involves considering financial losses – like medical bills and lost wages – as well as emotional suffering and property damage.
 Keeping detailed records of all expenses can help you determine how much you can claim in damages.

 Experiencing a car accident can be frightening, frustrating, and financially demanding.
-Consulting an experienced personal injury attorney may make navigating the complexities of Georgia law and lawsuits easier.
+Consulting an experienced personal injury attorney may make navigating the complexities of Georgia accident law and lawsuits easier.

 Thompson Law can assist you throughout this process by handling insurance disputes and filing personal injury lawsuits.
 We’re here to help with negotiations with insurance providers, collecting evidence, building a strong case, and receiving maximum compensation.